Afghan Australians: Melbourne

 In Melbourne the majority of Afghans live in Greater Dandenong and Casey.
 The recent arrival of Afghan asylum seekers by boat has changed the demography of the Afghan Australian community in a significant way.
 Once only a tiny minority, Hazaras are now more common among the Afghan Australian community in all major cities and small country towns such as Shepparton, Mildura and Swan Hill in Victoria and Griffith in NSW.

 Other cities

-Smaller communities of Afghans are also found in Brisbane and Perth.
+Smaller communities of Afghans are also found in Adelaide, Brisbane and Perth.
 Australian residents at the time of the 2006 Census who were born in Afghanistan arrived mostly in the 1990s (7,707) and since 2000 (8,554).
 Very few had arrived before 1979 (149).
 At that time, 9,356 (56%) had acquired Australian citizenship.

 Language

-Most Afghan Australians are fluent in English and their native Afghan languages such as Pashto and Persian (Dari and Hazaragi).
+Most Afghan Australians are fluent in English and their native Afghan languages such as Pashto, Persian (Dari, and Hazaragi).